Small Grants Program - Guidelines and Conditions

 What are the Small Grants Program funding conditions?

-- To verify the cost of project expenditures funded by the grant, the grant recipient must retain all invoices, and complete and provide a Grant Acquittal Form and a Completed Final Project Report to the department within 30 days of project completion.
+- To verify the cost of project expenditures funded by the grant, the grant recipient must retain all invoices, and complete and provide a Grant Acquittal Form and a Completed Final Project Report to the VFA within 30 days of project completion.

 Grant application assessment

-The Recreational Fishing Grants Working Group will assess grant applications and the department will allocate grant funding.
+The Recreational Fishing Grants Working Group will assess grant applications and the VFA will allocate grant funding.
 The Working Group comprises eight members plus an independent Chair who collectively, can provide a range of knowledge, experience and views from across Victoria comprising:

 - Coastal, estuarine, freshwater native fish and salmonid recreational fisheries; and Port Phillip Bay, South West, North East, North West, East Gippsland and West Gippsland regions.